- The giant huntsman spider only lives in caves in Laos, and it can have a leg span of up to a horrifying twelve inches.

-These big spiders will finally use its fangs to bite its victim.
+These big spiders will finally use their fangs to bite their victim.

 Biologists have only found the Hercules baboon spider one time, but they collected it in Nigeria over 100 years ago.
 You can see it in London’s Natural History Museum.
 This East African arthropod takes its name from the fact that its rusty-brown body looks like a baboon.
 It may be the heaviest spider ever captured.

 As one of the scarier big spider species in the animal kingdom, this Hercules Baboon Spider is in fact a venomous tarantula that was found mainly in Africa.
 This spider was once known to make burrows in grasslands and dry scrubs.
 They were known to make deep shelters to protect themselves from the harsh weather.

 They were said to prey on insects, bugs, and other small spiders.
 They aren’t the biggest spider in the world, but you wouldn’t want to run into one if you have a spider phobia.